 Previously, I worked as an engineering manager, a product manager, and as a senior software engineer a various startups in Chicago (see my resume for details).

-Before graduating in August 2011, I was a Ph.D. student at Northwestern University in the Electrical Engineering and Computer Science department.
+I completed a Ph.D. program at Northwestern University in August of 2011 in the Electrical Engineering and Computer Science department.
 My advisor was Professor Peter Dinda, and I worked on mobile systems, with an emphasis on acoustic sensing.
 My other interests include music technology, operating systems, electronics design automation, optimization algorithms, Internet telephony, embedded systems, architectural acoustics and high-performance computing.